askitlouder/Image_DB_work_ch2/README.md

 Within each module of code handle separate working. the main file handles all the execute along with fast API.

+open terminal and run uvicorn run main:app --host:0.0.0.0 --port:8005(set port as per need)

+once the application starts running, open the browser, http://localhost:8005/docs [port, set as per your need] once open, then drag the available function and click on try it out then click on execute.
+Image will save on workingdir

 The application runs on port 8005.